-The lithium-ion battery works on ion movement between the positive and negative electrodes.
+Clarius Scanners use a lithium-ion battery which works on ion movement between the positive and negative electrodes.
 In theory such a mechanism should work forever, but cycling, elevated temperature and aging decrease the performance over time.